 President: From the marketing perspective, it’s very critical.
 When your prospect gets distracted and you don’t have integrated messaging, approach, integration between sales and marketing, you could still sell, but you lose the ability to create greater momentum and velocity with the prospect with a consistent story.

 You look better as an organization when you’re coming to a prospect at multiple channels, multiple formats with a cohesive message.
-So the alignment between these data points is not quite hitting your numbers and making to the president’s club as an organization.
+So the alignment between these global data points is not quite hitting your numbers and making to the president’s club as an organization.
 Basically, it’s make-or-break.